 Industrial engineers have the benefit of being able to translate their skills to a variety of industries and different areas in a company.
 They also tend to coordinate teams of people and have the potential to move into management positions, so if you enjoy leadership, you may enjoy industrial engineering.

 The biggest con of industrial engineering is that the pay is the lowest average for the engineering jobs we’re discussing in this blog.
-Again, the pay is great when you compare it to most other jobs, but as far as engineering careers go, it’s on the lower end of the spectrum.
-As always, the stress associated with engineering jobs is a factor here.
+Yet, the pay is great when you compare it to most other jobs.

 How to Become an Industrial Engineer

 An industrial engineer needs a bachelor’s degree and preferably a master’s degree as well.
 Although a license isn’t required, it is recommended.
 Licenses in electrical, mechanical, and industrial engineering are typically a good way to advance your career, so getting them as soon as possible is often the best course of action.

 As the name implies, aerospace engineering is the engineering field that deals with flight.
 That is, aerospace engineers design, develop, and constructs aircraft and spacecraft.